Nicholas Estavillo: Early years

 Estavillo was born and raised in the sector Hato Rey, a section of San Juan the capital of Puerto Rico.
 There he received his primary education at El Colegio del Espiritu Santo.
 In 1954, when he was nine years old, he moved to New York City with his mother.
 They lived in the borough of Brooklyn, where he attended St. Peter's School.
 Estavillo graduated from Bishop Loughlin Memorial High School and was awarded the Puerto Rican Leadership Scholarship, making it possible for him to attend St. Francis College.

-Estavillo enlisted in the United States Marine Corps during the Vietnam War and was a member of the 3rd Force, Recon Co. of the Marines Recon Force.
+Estavillo enlisted in the United States Marine Corps during the Vietnam War and went to boot camp at Marine Corps Recruit Depot Parris Island in South Carolina.
+Was a member of the 3rd Force, Recon Co. of the Marines Recon Force.
 After three years of service (1964–1967) which included a tour of duty in Vietnam, Estavillo was honorably discharged with the rank of sergeant.
 He continued his education at the New York Institute of Technology where he earned a Bachelor of Science degree in Criminal Justice.